MicrosoftDocs/sysinternals/sysinternals/index.md

 ### What's New (November 3, 2022)

 - [ProcDump v11.0](~/downloads/procdump.md)
 This update to ProcDump, a command-line utility for generating memory dumps from running processes, adds ModuleLoad/Unload and Thread Create/Exit triggers, removes Internet Explorer JavaScript support, and improves descriptive text messages.
+On Linux, the CLI interface has been changed to match ProcDump for Windows and a new process group trigger (`-pgid`) has been added to allow monitoring all processes running in the same process group.

 ### What's New (October 26, 2022)